 International Agricultural Studies

-The human population of the world is increasing at a rate of approximately 200,000 people per day.
+The human population of the world is increasing at a rate of approximately 225,000 people per day.
 Estimates suggest that the world food production must almost double in the next thirty years if we are to maintain our current (inadequate) nutritional levels, and it must triple if we are to achieve an adequate diet for everyone.
 A specialization in the International Agricultural Studies Program prepares agricultural scientists for careers involving increased production and improved distribution of world food and other biological resource products.
 The challenge and potential satisfaction of involvement with the worldwide effort to increase food consumption and improve food distribution should appeal to students whose goal is to serve humanity.
-An overseas professional experience in an agricultural development program (at the village level if possible) is considered essential for a career in International Agriculture.

 In addition to courses required for the student's major, the following courses have been selected to help prepare students to work effectively in other cultures and areas of the world.

-Students must complete four of the following six courses:
+Students must complete five of the following courses:

 ANTH a regionally focused course (such as 470 or 473)

 POLSCI an internationally focused course (such as 354, 356, 357) or one of the Political Science Departments's courses on a Third World region

 SOCIOL a social change course (such as 327 or 332)

 Many other courses in the same departments, especially those which focus on a specific part of the developing world, are appropriate for this specialization in International Agricultural Studies.
 Students who take at least seven of the listed courses or approved substitutes have their completion of the Special Program in International Agriculture noted on their transcripts and receive a letter to that effect.